conan-io/docs/faq/troubleshooting.rst

 ERROR: HTTPSConnectionPool(host='conan.bintray.com', port=443)
 --------------------------------------------------------------

 The ``conan.bintray.com`` has been deprecated and you have to update to ``https://center.conan.io`` now.
-For more information, please, read `here <https://blog.conan.io/2021/10/28/conancenter-bintray-remote-eol.html>`_.
+For more information, please, read `Old Bintray remote EOL <https://blog.conan.io/2021/10/28/conancenter-bintray-remote-eol.html>`_.